DRL-Research/RL/README.md

 # Hierarchical Multi-Agent RL — Scalable Coordinated Driving

-A 3-level master-agent hierarchy trained with PPO on custom `highway-env` layouts.
+A n-level master-agent hierarchy trained with PPO on custom `highway-env` layouts.
 The core claim: one pair of trained checkpoints (master + agent), deployed at any scale from 3 to 48 agents across independent or connected intersections, consistently reduces crash rates compared to running agents without a master signal.

 ## Two separate models, two kinds of sharing